Yum-Yum Continuation Pattern Trading Setup

 The Yum-Yum continuation pattern is a unique price action setup from the Ultimate Trading Guide by John R. Hill, George Pruitt, and Lundy Hill.
 This book is an excellent source of price action trading ideas.
-If you’re looking for inspiration beyond trading indicators, check out this book for its wide variety of price-based trading concepts.
+If you’re looking for inspiration beyond trading indicators, definitely check out this book for its huge variety of price-based trading concepts.

 This price pattern is interesting because it integrates several market aspects: